 If you’re a contractor, you could be treated as an employee for SG purposes.
 If your employer needs to pay you super but you don’t nominate a fund, they will request your stapled fund from the ATO.

-Head to the Super stapling explained page for more information, or give the Helpline a call.
+Head to the Super stapling explained page for more information.

 Why super matters